 Trainees will be members of the respective universities and as such will be able to access all university facilities.

-You will have two placements in two different schools, gaining experience in delivering lessons across all Key Stages in your chosen phase.
-As this is a School Direct course, you'll be with your main placement school from September 2019 where you will be treated as a full member of staff but with the added support of an expert mentor.
-During the year you will also complete training at Leeds Beckett University and complete Masters-level assignments.
+You will have a minimum of two placements in two different schools, gaining experience in delivering lessons across all Key Stages in your chosen phase.
+As this is a School Direct course, you'll be with your main placement school from September 2021 where you will be treated as a full member of staff but with the added support of an expert mentor.
+During the year you will also complete training at Leeds Beckett University or the University of Huddersfield and complete Masters-level assignments.

 You can apply directly on UCAS under Five Towns ITT Partnership